Yoga

 Tree Pose

 This pose is much harder than it looks.
 Start with your feet together and your weight evenly distributed.
 Bend your right knee, then reach down and grasp your right inner ankle.
 Use your hand to draw your right foot alongside your inner left thigh.
 Stand tall with a long spine.
-Press your palms together in a prayer position at your chest, with your thumbs resting on your chest.
+Press your palms together in a prayer position, with your thumbs resting on your chest.

 Fix your gaze straight ahead.
 Inhale as you extend your arms overhead, reaching your fingertips to the sky.
 Return your palms together then lower back to the prayer position at your chest.